Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You wont know until you try it.
 Go for it.
 You dont have anything to lose.

 We are in zone 7.
 We have had ours in the ground from day one; the trunk is rather large now.
 We trim the top which is dead wood and new vines come back each year.
 They are pretty plants but are quite messy next to patio, dropping flowers.
-We have lots of humming birds also bees & ants.
-When you have a trumpet vine, they have a tendency to have new plants springing up in the grass, a distance from the main plant!

 I live in zone 7-8.
 I have two trumpet vines that are only 5-6 inches tall, and it's already September.
 The smallest gets morning sun and afternoon shade.
 The bigger one, which I can actually tie to my trellis, gets morning shade and afternoon sun.
 They are so small.
 What am I doing wrong?
 What can I do to make them grow faster and bigger?